 But sure, cement.
 Nothing going on here, no discrimination at all.
 That's totally believable.

 Anyway, that's not what we're here for with this entry.
 This entry is simply about marking the start of a new season of stair-running in the Bunker Hill Monument.
 Said season began yesterday.
-I have one year--the length of season--to go from zero circuits of the 294-stair Bunker Hill Monument to 1000 circuits of stairs in the Bunker Hill Monument.
+I have one year--the length of these seasons--to go from zero circuits of the 294-stair Bunker Hill Monument to 1000 circuits of stairs in the Bunker Hill Monument.

 I believe it was in late July that the new season was to have started.
-I got up into the 280s and then the government shutdown for a month and a half.
+I got up into the 280s and then the government shut down for a month and a half.
 When it reopened on November 15, I began anew, and got up to 247 circuits, but the Monument kept closing for extended periods on account of snow and duty-shirking.

 I did pretty well on Day 1: Ten circuits of stairs in about sixty-four minutes.
 I was able to do this, of course, because of the other stairs I've been running elsewhere, be it at the Haymarket T stop or at City Hall.
-I'm one percent of the way done!
+I'm one percent of the way done.

-This is just a little thing I do, this goal of 1000 and the tracking thereof.
-What's important is that you're out there.
-The numbers and everything else will take care of themselves.
-Consistency is the key.
 This just gives me a way to make almost a game of it.
 Games have goals, right?
 Goals are good.
 The feeling of cutting into that total makes me feel better than I would have otherwise, and I need everything I can grip a hold of right now to keep myself here and try to keep going.

 Comments